Geeksltd/MSharp.Docs/Basics/Migration.md

 1. Open the project in the old M# as before and build everything.
 2. Open the solution in Visual Studio.
 	- For all projects in the solution, go to properties window and change it to .NET 4.7.2
+		- Open `packages.config` and check `targetFramework` to make sure it's indicating to the `net472` and if it's not, you should run `Update-Package -Reinstall -IgnoreDependencies` in the **Package Manager Console*
-	- Update MSharp.Framework nuget packages to the latest version
+	- Update `MSharp.Framework` nuget packages to the latest version
 	- In Website, add the nuget package: `Microsoft.CodeDom.Providers.DotNetCompilerPlatform`
 	- Compile everything.
+		- In this step, if you get an error related to the enum values, you can simply comment those parts and after adding *#Model* project you can specify enum values in the `InstanceAccessors(..)` method and then uncomment those parts again.

 ### Step 2: Model -> Domain (WebForms only)
 If your project is WebForms, perhaps your domain model project name is **"Model"** instead of **"Domain"**.
 You should change it to **"Domain"**:

-1. In the project settings in M# IDE, set _ModelProjectFolder_ to "Domain".
+1. In the project settings in M# IDE, set _Model Project Folder_ to **"Domain"**.
-2. _Visual Studio_: Remove the Model project from the solution and save everything.
+2. _Visual Studio:_ Remove the Model project from the solution and save everything.
 3. Rename the folder from Model to Domain
 4. Rename the csproj file inside that folder to also Domain
-5. In Visual Studio, right click on the solution and choose "_Add > Existing project_" and select the new `Domain.csproj` file.
+5. In Visual Studio, right click on the solution and choose _Add > Existing project_ and select the new `Domain.csproj` file.

 ### Step 3: Convert Meta-data